barbking/GitHub-30-Day-Challenge/README.md

 #### Nov 14, 2019
 - Python/panadas/machine learning work for class assignment.
 While my goal this month was to do some Kaggle learning/competition.
 This homework assignment is covering much of the same areas of learning.
 I will probably have to postpone entering my first Kaggle competition until after this semester ends in Dec.

+#### Nov 23, 2019
+- Finished up machine learning project for homework assignments and onto projet work to analyze inpatient and outpatient records for predictive analytics.